 The buttonhole method of arteriovenous (AV) fistula cannulation makes it easy and safe for patients to insert needles into their own access sites.
 In contrast to the conventional method of using a sharp needle and finding a new place to insert the needles with each treatment, the patients use a dull needle that creates a tract much like a pierced earring does.
 This method is less painful, easily done by patients and allows the fistula to last a very long time.
 Its drawback is a risk of infection, and thus patients must be very vigilant with skin hygiene.

-Patients are heavily promoting home hemodialysis to one another because they feel better and are enjoying better outcomes.
+Patients often promote home hemodialysis to one another because they feel better and are enjoying better outcomes.
 Home patients on average dialyze two hours, six days a week.

 Patients who are interested in home dialysis can learn more about it by asking the teammates in their dialysis center or speaking with their doctor.

 Stephen Z. Fadem, M.D., F.A.C.P., F.A.S.N., is the Medical Director of the Houston Kidney Center and the DaVita Integrated Service Network.
 He is also a Clinical Professor of Medicine at Baylor College of Medicine and Chief Medical Officer of Kidney Associates, PLLC.